-Eating nuts helps your heart.
-Discover how walnuts, almonds and other nuts can help lower your cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff
+Discover how walnuts, almonds and other nuts can help lower cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff

-One drawback to nuts is that they're high in calories, so it's important to limit portions.
+One drawback to nuts is that some may be high in calories, so it's important to limit portions.
 But choosing nuts instead of a less healthy snack may just help you stick to a heart-healthy diet.

-Besides being packed with protein, most nuts contain at least some of these heart-healthy substances:
+Nuts are a good source of protein.
+Most nuts also contain at least some of these heart-healthy substances:

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Fiber.
-All nuts contain fiber, which helps lower your cholesterol.
-Fiber makes you feel full, so you eat less.
-Fiber is also thought to play a role in preventing type 2 diabetes.
+All nuts contain fiber, which helps lower cholesterol.
+Fiber also makes you feel full, so you eat less.

 - Plant sterols.
-Some nuts contain plant sterols, a substance that can help lower your cholesterol.
-Plant sterols are often added to products like margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.
+Some nuts contain plant sterols, a substance that can help lower cholesterol.
+Plant sterols are often added to products such as margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.

-The type of nuts you choose to eat probably doesn't matter much.
-Most nuts appear to be generally healthy, though some may have more heart-healthy nutrients than others.
+Most nuts appear to be generally healthy.
+But some may have more heart-healthy nutrients than others.
 For example, walnuts contain high amounts of omega-3 fatty acids.